 A short sale means you’re selling your home for less than what you owe on your mortgage.
 This may be an option if you’re underwater on your home and are having trouble selling it for an amount that would fully repay your mortgage.

-However, with a deed-in-lieu, you transfer ownership directly to your lender and not a typical homebuyer.
+However, with a deed in lieu, you transfer ownership directly to your lender and not a typical homebuyer.
 Let’s compare the two options.

-|You must get approval from your lender.||You must get approval from your lender.|
+|You must get approval from your lender||You must get approval from your lender|

-|You may owe the difference between your home’s appraised value and loan amount.||You may owe the difference between your home’s sales price and loan amount.|
+|You may owe the difference between your home’s appraised value and loan amount||You may owe the difference between your home’s sales price and loan amount|

-|You may qualify for relocation assistance.||You may qualify for relocation assistance.|
+|You may qualify for relocation assistance||You may qualify for relocation assistance|

-|Your credit score may drop by as many as 50 to 125 points.||Your credit score may drop by as many as 85 to 160 points.|
+|Your credit score may drop by 50 to 125 points||Your credit score may drop by 85 to 160 points|

-Pros and cons of a deed-in-lieu of foreclosure
+Pros and cons of a deed in lieu of foreclosure

-- You lose ownership of your property and eventually have to move out|
+|Your outstanding mortgage debt might be forgiven||You'll lose ownership of your property and eventually have to move out|

-- Your credit score may drop by up to 125 points|
+|You may receive up to $3,000 in relocation assistance||Your credit score may drop by up to 125 points|

 |You may qualify to stay in the home for up to a year as a renter||You may have to pay the difference between your home’s value and mortgage balance|

-How to request a deed-in-lieu from your lender
+How to request a deed in lieu from your lender

-There are two actionable steps you can take if you’d like to request a deed-in-lieu of foreclosure:
+There are two actionable steps you can take if you’d like to request a deed in lieu of foreclosure: